b-Istiak-s/b-istiak-s/README.md

 ### Hi there 👋 Am Istiak

-I am a Software Developer who works mostly on Mobile Apps and All things Mobile related.

-I enjoy working in teams, pubilc speaking,  techpreneurship , pair programming and collaborating with other developers on innovative solutions.
-Try to learn something new everyday. 🔥🚀

 <!--
 **Istiakshovon/Istiakshovon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.